ACCME Offers Guidance for CME Providers Related to Revised Industry Codes in Europe and Asia

 Alignment between the revised codes and ACCME requirements can be achieved by ensuring that funds received from companies by organizations accredited in the ACCME System are not used to pay for travel, lodging, honoraria, or personal expenses for non-teacher or non-author participants of the supported educational activity.
 This expectation to follow ACCME standards also applies to organizations that are acting as agents of the accredited organization offering the activity, such as firms that provide meeting planning services, nonaccredited joint providers, or other stakeholders in an educational event.

-The intent of this component of the Standards is to ensure that the accredited organization does not act as an intermediary to establish a relationship between an ACCME-defined commercial interest and learners in an accredited activity, and help ensure that clinicians’ prescribing or device usage patterns are not influenced inappropriately through accredited education.
+The intent of this component of the Standards is to ensure that the accredited organization does not act as an intermediary to establish a relationship between an ineligible company and learners in an accredited activity, and help ensure that clinicians’ prescribing or device usage patterns are not influenced inappropriately through accredited education.

-If an international learner receives funding from his/her hospital or some other entity, not affiliated with the organization accredited in the ACCME System, to participate in the education and those funds come from a commercial interest, the accredited organization is not prohibited from accepting that learner’s registration/participation in the education.
+If an international learner receives funding from his/her hospital or some other entity, not affiliated with the organization accredited in the ACCME System, to participate in the education and those funds come from an ineligible company, the accredited organization is not prohibited from accepting that learner’s registration/participation in the education.

 As always, accredited providers who have additional questions about meeting ACCME standards and expectations can contact us at email@example.com.